firlast/derxapi-docs/docs/v1_api_en.md

   - Send up to 150 codes per month
   - Only one HTML template available
   - No template translation
+  - Only `letters_numbers` code format available
 - **Basic Plan**:
   - Send up to 1,000 codes per month
   - Access to all available templates
   - No template translation
+  - All code formats availables
 - **Inter Plan**:
   - Send up to 10,000 codes per month
   - Access to all available templates
   - Template translation into 3 languages ​​(Portuguese, English and Spanish)
+  - All code formats availables

 ### Sending confirmation codes